iobeam/iobeam-client-java/README.md

         Thread.sleep(1000);
     }

-### Connecting to IoBeam Cloud ###
+### Connecting to iobeam Cloud ###

-Now, to actually get this data into the IoBeam Cloud, you need to use an `Imports` service object.
+Now, to actually get this data into the iobeam Cloud, you need to use an `Imports` service object.
 This service object takes an `Import` object and handles everything needed to get it to our servers.
 It requires some one-time setup before it can be used:

     private static final long PROJECT_ID = ...;
     private static final String PROJECT_TOKEN = ...;

-    private IoBeam client = IoBeam.init(PROJECT_ID, PROJECT_TOKEN);
+    private Iobeam client = Iobeam.init(PROJECT_ID, PROJECT_TOKEN);
     private Imports service = new Imports(client);

 You will need to have your project ID and token associated with it in order to submit data.
-Then you initialize the `IoBeam` object with those credentials, followed by the `Imports` service with your `IoBeam` instance.
+Then you initialize the `Iobeam` object with those credentials, followed by the `Imports` service with your `Iobeam` instance.
 Now the service is ready to import data for you:

     Import imp = new Import(DEVICE_ID, PROJECT_ID);
     ...